 Nevertheless, with all these attractive and positive points made of the ABS plastic, one may ask why PLA still remains as a competitive option especially in the consumer 3D printing industry.
 The answer is very simple, successful printing of ABS plastic can only be achieved in an enclosed build chamber with regulated ambient temperature.
 Unfortunately, most consumer 3D printers do not meet this requirement, thus they lack an enclosed build chamber with regulated ambient temperature.

-For the above well-elaborated reasons, most of the printing done at 3D Quick Printing are done with this strong, high temperature resistance and impact resistance plastic while the remaining few are done in Nylon.
-Nylon is another mechanically tough plastic but that is an interesting topic to be discussed some other day.
+For the above well-elaborated reasons, most of the 3D printing performed at 3D Quick Printing is with this strong, high temperature resistance and impact resistance plastic.

 Let's Get Your Project Started!